Praqma/reveals/metaphors/metaphors.md

 ### Am I doing it right?

+Note:

+Then we go on to look at how each team member can qualify their work.

 >>>>NEWSLIDE
 <!-- .slide: data-transition="fade-in fade-out" -->
 ![CoDe factory floor](res/CoDeJourney/CoDeJourney.003.jpeg)<!-- .element: class="plain max" -->

 ### We meet on master

+Note:

+The next stage is to look at collaboration and integration practices.
+Here we have yet another metaphor, the release-train branching strategy.

 >>>>NEWSLIDE